Doug Nussmeier: Canadian Football League

 Nussmeier finished his playing career with the BC Lions of the CFL in 2000, and stayed with the organization as the quarterbacks coach for 2001.

 Coaching career

-Early career
+Canadian Football League

 After coaching the quarterbacks for the BC Lions in 2001, he became the quarterbacks coach and de facto offensive coordinator of the Ottawa Renegades in 2002.

 Michigan State

 In 2003, Nussmeier was hired as the quarterbacks coach at Michigan State under his college head coach, John L. Smith.
 He would serve in this role for three seasons (2003-05).

 St. Louis Rams

 In 2006, Nussmeier was hired by the St. Louis Rams as their quarterbacks coach under head coach Scott Linehan for the St. Louis Rams for two seasons (2006–07).

 Fresno State

 Nussmeier was the offensive coordinator and quarterbacks coach at Fresno State for a season in 2008.

 Washington

 Nussmeier was hired in the same capacity at Washington in Seattle in early 2009 under new head coach Steve Sarkisian.
 His annual salary at UW was just under $300,000.